 These courses and workshops are suitable for people who have an interest in music and would like to try a different approach to learning German.
 They are also suitable for people who have found language learning difficult in the past and would like to try another method.
 No particular musical skills or training are required.

-We work in small groups of no more than six participants.
+We work in small groups of no more than four participants.